ACTCollaboration/actsims/README.md

     freqGHz = 150,
     region = 'deep5'

-See the py/simpleTest.py script for a simple invocation.
+See the bin/simpleTest.py script for a simple invocation.

+To install: try pip install -e . --user

 Current issues / to-do:
 * Noise sims and signal sims currently are getting slightly different sizes (originating because one is obtained using Flipper, the other with enlib).
 There is a mechanism for dealing with this (the coordsEpsilonArcmin flag) but the values for each patch are not yet determined.